2009 World Championships in Athletics: Day 6 (20th)

 In the men's 200 metres, Usain Bolt broke his own world record with a time of 19.19 seconds.
 Alonso Edward of Panama won silver with a national record of 19.81.
 Wallace Spearmon of the USA won bronze, in 19.85.
-In the women's 400m Hurdles, Melaine Walker of Jamaica won in 52.42sec, eight hundredths of a second outside Yulia Pechonkina's World record (52.34).
-Trey Hardee of the USA had won the Decathlon, but Leonel Suárez of Cuba reversed positions on Aleksandr Pogorelov in the final event.
+In the women's 400 m hurdles, Melaine Walker of Jamaica won in 52.42 sec, eight hundredths of a second outside Yulia Pechonkina's world record (52.34).
+Trey Hardee of the USA had won the decathlon, but Leonel Suárez of Cuba reversed positions on Aleksandr Pogorelov in the final event.

 Day 7 (21st)

-In the 200m, Allyson Felix of the USA crossed the line first in 22.02 seconds with Double Olympic champion Veronica Campbell-Brown from Jamaican coming second with 22.35.
-In the 400m men final, LaShawn Merritt and Jeremy Wariner battled it out with Merritt securing gold with 44.06.
+In the 200 m, Allyson Felix of the USA crossed the line first in 22.02 seconds with double Olympic champion Veronica Campbell Brown from Jamaican coming second with 22.35.
+In the 400 m men final, LaShawn Merritt and Jeremy Wariner battled it out with Merritt securing gold with 44.06.
 Wariner ran a season's best of 44.60, winning the silver medal.

 Day 8 (22nd)

-In the women's hammer throw, Anita Włodarczyk of Poland won gold medal with a distance of 77.96m, which is a new world record.
+In the women's hammer throw, Anita Włodarczyk of Poland won gold medal with a distance of 77.96 m, which is a new world record.
 Dwight Phillips, USA, won the men's world long jump title for the third time with a jump of 8.54 metres.
 Phillips received his gold medal from Jesse Owens' granddaughter Marlene Dortch.
-Godfrey Khotso Mokoena of South Africa won silver (8.47m).
+Godfrey Khotso Mokoena of South Africa won silver (8.47 m).
 Jamaica's 4 × 100 m relay teams highlighted the day by capturing the gold medal in both disciplines.

 Day 9 (23rd)

-Bai Xue of China wins gold in the women's marathon, Kenenisa Bekele of Ethiopia took the 5,000 metres world title, and Olympic champion Andreas Thorkildsen of Norway won the men's javelin with a throw of 89.59 metres.
+Bai Xue of China wins gold in the women's marathon, Kenenisa Bekele of Ethiopia took the 5000 metres world title, and Olympic champion Andreas Thorkildsen of Norway won the men's javelin with a throw of 89.59 metres.
 Brittney Reese won the women's long jump with 7.10 metres, beating defending champion Tatyana Lebedeva of Russia.
 In the last two events of the Championships, the United States won both 4 × 400 m relays.